Skip to main content

 While the algorithms are not published publicly, we know some of the variables that factor in, including:

 • Call Volume - A sudden rise in the Call Volume might be considered unhealthy and looked upon by the downstream voice carriers.
+A consistent call volume daily is elementary and you want to avoid days with no calls.
+This is also why it is important to "warm up" new phone numbers and slowly add volume, to avoid a sudden spike.

 • Average Length of Calls (ALOC) - An ALOC below 30 seconds is considered unhealthy.
 A traffic quality measurement looking at an average call duration across all answered calls.
+The carriers assume people who want to talk to you will engage for at least 30 seconds.

 • Answer - Seizure Ration (ASR) - An ASR below 30% is considered unhealthy and will likely trigger spam complaints from downstream voice carriers.
 A traffic quality measurement looks at the ratio of answered calls relative to the total call volume.
+If contacts are not picking up when they see you call, then it could be indicative that they are unwanted calls.
+You might want to check our Sticky Caller ID feature to help with this, as contacts are more likely to answer a call from a number they recognize.

-For example, if a high percentage of calls from a specific phone number go unanswered, the algorithm is going to assume the calls are uninvited.
+To put these into plain terms, if a high percentage of calls from a specific phone number go unanswered, the algorithm is going to assume the calls are uninvited.
 Or if the call duration is a few minutes or longer, the data will show it is an engaging — and therefore welcomed — conversation.

 Another factor is some knowledge of who the call belongs to.
 If you are an established, legitimate business that claims the phone number as yours - you are much less likely to be a scammer in the eyes of the algorithm.